 Demolition of Kiley’s Chestnut Grove Delayed

 The Marcus Center for the Performing Arts in Milwaukee, Wisconsin, has been granted temporary historic status by the Milwaukee Historic Preservation Commission (HPC), thereby effectively halting any redevelopment of the grounds.
-The 3.65-acre complex was designed in 1969 by Chicago architect Harry Weese, and the landscape was designed by the celebrated postwar landscape architect Dan Kiley (recipient of the Presidential Medal for Arts in 1997).
+The 3.65-acre complex was designed in the mid-1960s by Chicago architect Harry Weese, and the landscape was designed by the celebrated postwar landscape architect Dan Kiley (recipient of the Presidential Medal for Arts in 1997).
 The recent designation, which will remain in place for a maximum of 180 days, was granted because the building and adjoining landscape were identified as an exemplary example of postwar architecture, fulfilling at least four of the ten criteria the city requires for historic designation— including “its exemplification and development of the cultural, economic, social or historic heritage of the city.”

 Landscape architect Jennifer Current and architect Mark Debrauske nominated the site for historic designation in January 2019, having been inspired by an exhibition on Dan Kiley at UW-Milwaukee produced by The Cultural Landscape Foundation (read Jennifer Current's public statement to the City of Milwaukee Preservation Commission here).
 Meanwhile, despite the historic designation, the Marcus Center has asked the HPC to authorize the removal of four horse chestnut trees from Kiley’s iconic grove, claiming that the trees are damaged and represent a public hazard.
 However, the assessment report commissioned by the Marcus Center admits that the overall risk factor is low and recommends an annual inspection of the landscape to track further deterioration.